 Located just 5 minutes from Albrook Mall, Cerro Ancón is a beloved national treasure.
 Kids in school even have to learn a famous poem dedicated to the hill.
 On the summit you’ll find an enormous Panamanian flag said to be the size of a basketball court and a statue of the infamous poet who put pen to paper to ensure her patriotism and love for the place would live on even after she passed.

 The hike up is a fairly easy one, roundtrip the hike will only take about 45 minutes or more if you stop to really take everything in.
 You’ll find breathtaking views of the Panama Bay and if you’re lucky, you’ll spot sloths, ñeques, toucans, and even monkeys.
 The hill is a national reserve due to its wildlife and historical meaning.

 Cerro Ancón is the perfect morning hike and one of my favorite places to visit.
 At the summit you’ll find lookout points with views of the city and the bay or overlooking the nearby port and entrance to the Panama Canal.
 Both bridges over the canal can be seen from here.

 This hill in particular gives off such a relaxing vibe that Panamanians’ usually private demeanor towards foreigners completely changes here.
 People from all places greet each other as they pass by with their friends, family, and pets.
+There are a lot of rich people who live on Cerro Ancon and a lot of nice houses.
 There are also 2 entrances to the trail.
 You can choose to enter through the Panama Canal Administration Building (it’s the one with lots of steps) or through Mi Pueblito, a tourist center filled with traditional Panamanian artifacts and souvenirs.

 Cerro Ancón is the perfect place to clear your mind and read a good book under the trees, the best part is how accessible it is… a little nature retreat smack in the middle of the city.